Energinet-DataHub/green-energy-hub/docs/Environments overview and information.md

 ## Energinet-Datahub/geh

-N/A - Project information repo
+Project information repo

-## Energinet-Datahub/green-energy-hub-core

-- Terraform-Module-Tests

 ## Energinet-Datahub/geh-terraform-modules

-N/A - A collection of modules
+ A collection of Terraform modules

 ## Energinet-Datahub/Environments-overview

-- rg-Datahub-D
-- rg-Datahub-T
+This repository will collect changelogs and readme files from domain respositories

 ## Energinet-Datahub/geh-shared-resources